 The Departure Lounge around the UK

 Free flat pack versions of The Departure Lounge are now being given to community groups across the UK to start a truly national conversation about death and dying.
 These flat packs contain branded materials and resources developed by the Academy and The Liminal Space to prompt discussion and thought about the end of life.
-Applications for the flat packs are now closed, however please contact Jonathan Cooke, Engagement Officer for the Academy of Medical Sciences, if you have any questions.

 The Departure Lounge has been developed by the Academy of Medical Sciences and The Liminal Space, with support from the Health Foundation and Wellcome Trust.